wtanaka/drupal-sphinxsearch/README.txt

        your Drupal root directory.
        Instead, you may wish to setup a symbolic link from your Drupal root to the sphinxsearch_scripts subdirectory of this module.
-This way you don't need to copy files when modules is updated.
-Please, see README-XMLPIPE.txt for fuerther information and examples.
+This way you don't need to copy files when module is updated.
+Please, see README-XMLPIPE.txt for further information and examples.
      - Goto admin/build/modules to install the module.
      - Goto admin/user/access to adjust permissions.
          (use sphinxsearch, administer sphinxsearch)